 - Research papers on topics such as cinematography in video games, the role of documentaries in environmental activism, and techniques for deep compositing;

 - Research demos on topics such as cinematic language in Virtual Reality, methods of 3D printing, and techniques for drone photography.

 Honors in the Major for students in the College of Motion Picture Arts typically follows a four-semester cycle: a preparatory semester (BFA2 Spring) to get ready for admission into the Honors in the Major program, followed by three semesters (BFA2 Summer, BFA3 Fall, BFA3 Spring) of work on the Honors project.

-- Students decide on an Honors topic and select a Thesis Director from the College of Motion Picture Arts faculty.
+- Students decide on an Honors topic and enlist a Thesis Director from the College of Motion Picture Arts faculty.

-- By Week 14, students submit an action plan to the College’s Honors Liaison (Dr. Lisa Tripp) in order to earn approval to pursue an Honors thesis.
+- By Week 12, students must submit an action plan to the College’s Honors Liaison in order to earn approval to pursue an Honors thesis.

 - Students enroll in 2 credit hours of FIL4975 Undergraduate Honors Thesis, which may be taken as one of the summer electives.
 This translates into an average of about 10 hours of work per week.

 - By Week 4, students submit a written prospectus to their committee for approval.

 - By Week 7, students submit a committee-approved prospectus to the Honors Program.